Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Length identities

-The annular neighborhood of $\gamma$ is separated by $\gamma$ into two sides, which we label by left and right from now on.
-Then $\{a_{i}\}$ is partitioned into three collections, $A_{1}$, $A_{2}$ and $A_{3}$. $A_{1}$ ($A_{2}$, resp.) consists of those segments departing from and arriving to $\gamma$ on the left side (right side, resp.); $A_{3}$ consists of those segments connecting two sides of $\gamma$.
+The annular neighborhood of $\gamma$ is separated by $\gamma$ into two sides, which we label by left and right.
+Then $\{a_{1}, \ldots, a_{k}\}$ is partitioned into three collections, $A_{1}$, $A_{2}$ and $A_{3}$. $A_{1}$ ($A_{2}$, resp.) consists of those segments departing from and arriving at $\gamma$ on the left side (right side, resp.). $A_{3}$ consists of those segments connecting two sides of $\gamma$.

-Recall that a fractional Dehn twist of a curve along another curve is a priori a multicurve, not necessarily a curve.
+Recall that the \emph{index} of $(\alpha, \gamma)$ at an intersection point $p$ is $+1$ if the oriented basis made by the tangent vectors along $\alpha$ and $\gamma$ at $p$ agrees with the orientation of the surface $S$, and $-1$ otherwise.
+Recall also that a fractional Dehn twist of a curve along another curve is a priori a multicurve, not necessarily a curve.